-- There was the time of the establishment and rule of the monarchy over Israel. - There was the time of the prophets foretelling God's plans for the world. - There were numerous prophetic pronouncements that one day a Messiah would come. - There was the time when Jesus came into the world. - There was the time for the beginning of the Messianic age. - There will be a time for the second coming of Jesus and his absolute rule over the earth.
+- There was the time of the giving of the Law through Moses. - There was the time when the Hebrews' moved into Canaan. - There was the time of the establishment and rule of the monarchy over Israel. - There was the time of the prophets foretelling God's plans for the world. - There were numerous prophetic pronouncements that one day a Messiah would come. - There was the time when Jesus came into the world. - There was the time for the beginning of the Messianic age. - There will be a time for the second coming of Jesus and his absolute rule over the earth.